DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 ### 1. Share data among jobs

-github actions forces that each job runs in a dedicated runner.
+Github actions forces that each job runs in a dedicated runner.
+There are two approaches we have:

+(1) Artifacts - upload/download files

 Artifacts allow you to share data between jobs in a workflow and store data once that workflow has completed.

 ```mermaid
 flowchart LR